 Fortunately, those flights were from Vancouver to Calgary and Edmonton.
 Both flights only an hour in length, which is manageable even in the worst of situations.

-Given the experience we had with Connor on our most recent flights, we had to try something new.
+Given our experience on recent flights, we had to try something new.

 We had a 5 hour flight to Toronto, followed by a 2 hour flight to Saint John, New Brunswick with a layover in between.
 Not an ideal flight path for a squirmy toddler.

 Up until this trip to New Brunswick, we have not purchased a seat for Connor.

 Statistics prove that the safest place for a baby on an airplane is in a secure car seat.
 We understand the risks but chose to hold him on our lap instead.
 We did this to save the cost of a 4th seat.
 It’s not the most convenient way to fly, but saving $500-$1,000 per trip is a big deal.